-- B. Second Step: If the grievance is not satisfactorily resolved at the first step, it may be submitted by the grievant to the Executive Director of Human Resources within ten (10) days after having received the answer in the first step.
+B. Second Step: If the grievance is not satisfactorily resolved at the first step, it may be submitted by the grievant to the Executive Director of Human Resources within ten (10) days after having received the answer in the first step.
 After receipt of the written grievance by the Executive Director of Human Resources, he/she shall meet with the grievant in an effort to resolve the issue(s) raised by the grievance.
 Within ten (10) days after the meeting, the Executive Director of Human Resources shall respond to the grievance in writing.
 The Superintendent, in consultation with the Executive Director of Human Resources, shall also determine if the grievance is timely, if the subject matter of the grievance is within the scope of this policy, and otherwise properly processed as required by this policy.
-If either the Superintendent or Executive Director of Human Resources is aware of other similar pending grievances, he/she may consolidate those matters and process them as one grievance. - C. Third Step: Upon the written request of the grievant in response to an adverse decision, the decision at the second step may be appealed within ten (10) days to the Superintendent by a written statement particularly describing the reason for appeal.
+If either the Superintendent or Executive Director of Human Resources is aware of other similar pending grievances, he/she may consolidate those matters and process them as one grievance.

+C. Third Step: Upon the written request of the grievant in response to an adverse decision, the decision at the second step may be appealed within ten (10) days to the Superintendent by a written statement particularly describing the reason for appeal.
 If the decision at the second step is based in whole or in part on the basis of timeliness, scope of the grievance process, or other failure of the grievant to properly follow the process, the matter shall be referred to the Board of Education who shall determine whether the matter should be processed further.
-If the second step decision is on the merits of the grievance, the grievance shall be referred to an Impartial Hearing

-Officer (IHO).
-The IHO shall be determined by the Superintendent and the grievant/grievant's representative.
-That determination may include use of Wisconsin Employment Relations Commission personnel or other agreed upon individuals.
-Any costs incurred by the IHO shall be paid by the School District.
+If the second step decision is on the merits of the grievance, the grievance shall be referred to an Impartial Hearing Officer (IHO).
+The IHO shall be determined by the District with input from the grievant.
+Any costs incurred by the IHO shall be paid by the School District, except for a \$75 filing fee.
 The IHO shall convene a hearing in the manner the IHO determines necessary.
 The IHO shall have the authority to administer oaths, issue subpoenas at the request of the parties, and decide if a transcript is necessary.
 The IHO may require the parties to submit grievance documents and witness lists in advance of the hearing to expedite the hearing.
 The burden of proof shall be "a preponderance of the evidence."
 In termination and discipline cases, the School District shall have the burden.
 In workplace safety and working conditions cases, the grievant shall have the burden.
 The IHO may request oral or written arguments and replies.
 The IHO shall provide the parties with a timeline for the decision at the time of the hearing and a written decision within that timeline.